LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 NASA gives an example of 10 conditional compilations creating 2^10 possible versions which would be 1,024 things to test.
 Imagine having to debug 1,024 different versions each with a different source code.
 It is not like static analysis could help because it would not know what would be compiled.
-Then there has to be a consideration on if changes in one verison will affect all the other versions.
+Then there has to be a consideration on if changes in one version will affect all the other versions.
 Very quickly this becomes a mess to test and understand.
-From what I have read the most prefered way to handle different platform is to use separate files, and to link according to the environment.
+From what I have read the most preferred way to handle different platform is to use separate files, and to link according to the environment.
 It may not be possible to avoid the dangers of conditional compilation though.
 If you must use conditional compilation beyond the standard header guard, all `#else, #elif, and #endif` must reside in the same file as their `#if, ifndef, or #ifdef` as per rule 23 in the JPL Standard.